This is the multi-page printable view of this section. Click here to print.

 Required

-Server countRequiredNumber of servers to create simultaneously
+Server CountRequiredNumber of servers to create simultaneously

-Service Type > Server TypeRequiredVirtual Server Server Type
+Service Type > Server TypeRequiredVirtual Server server type

-• Standard: Standard specifications commonly used
+• Standard: Standard specs generally used

-Service Type > Planned ComputeRequiredStatus of resources with Planned Compute set
+Service Type > Planned ComputeRequiredResource status with Planned Compute set

-• Configured: Number of resources with Planned Compute set
+• Set: Number of resources with Planned Compute set

-Block StorageRequiredBlock Storage settings used by the server according to purpose
+Block StorageRequiredConfigure Block Storage used by server according to purpose

-• Alma Linux: Enter a value between 2 and 1,536
+• Alma Linux: Enter value between 2 and 1,536

-• Oracle Linux: Enter a value between 7 and 1,536
+• Oracle Linux: Enter value between 7 and 1,536

-• RHEL: Enter a value between 2 and 1,536
+• RHEL: Enter value between 2 and 1,536

-• Rocky Linux: Enter a value between 2 and 1,536
+• Rocky Linux: Enter value between 2 and 1,536

-• Ubuntu: Enter a value between 2 and 1,536
+• Ubuntu: Enter value between 2 and 1,536

-• Windows: Enter a value between 4 and 1,536
+• Windows: Enter value between 4 and 1,536

-• SSD: High-performance general volume
+• SSD: High performance general volume

 • HDD: General volume

-• Enter capacity in Units, value between 1 and 1,536
+• Capacity is entered in Units, enter value between 1 and 1,536

-• 1 Unit is 8GB, so 8 ~ 12,288GB is created
+• 1 Unit is 8GB, so 8 to 12,288GB is created

-• SSD: High-performance general volume
+• SSD: High performance general volume

 • HDD: General volume

-Server GroupSelectSet servers belonging to the same Server Group to Anti-Affinity (distributed placement), Affinity (proximate placement), Partition (distributed placement of Virtual Server and Block Storage)
+Server GroupOptionalSet servers belonging to the same Server Group to Anti-Affinity (distributed placement), Affinity (close placement), Partition (Virtual Server and Block Storage distributed placement)

-• Use after selecting, select Server Group
+• Select Use and then select Server Group

 Table.
 Virtual Server Service Information Input Items